-Effective with the 2018/2019 Delivery Year, a resource that is also subject a Non-Performance Charge during one or more Performance Assessment Intervals occurring during a continuous time period of product-specific (i.e., Base or Capacity Performance) Daily ICAP Shortfalls due to rating test failure shall be assessed a charge equal to the greater of (a) the total productspecific Daily Generation Resource Rating Test Failure Charges calculated for such continuous time period or (b) the total product-specific Non-Performance Charges for the Performance Assessment Intervals occurring during such continuous time.
+A resource that is also subject a Non-Performance Charge during one or more Performance Assessment Intervals occurring during a continuous time period of Daily ICAP Shortfalls due to rating test failure shall be assessed a charge equal to the greater of (a) the total Daily Generation Resource Rating Test Failure Charges calculated for such continuous time period or (b) the total Non-Performance Charges for the Performance Assessment Intervals occurring during such continuous time.
 The sum of the Daily Generation Resource Rating Test Failure Charges and Non-Performance Charges actually billed for such continuous time period may not exceed the resultant greater of charge.